 Fun fact: It's surprisingly hard to photograph fish being flung across the market.
 But that didn't stop me and others from trying to capture the action.
 Our guide told us that the fresh fish get bruised from repeatedly being thrown, so they're donated to the local zoo to help feed the bears.

-Gargantuan Alaskan king crab legs and claws were for sale at a penny shy of $100 per pound.
+Gargantuan Alaskan king crab legs and claws were for sale at a price of nearly $100 per pound.
 The Alaskan snow crab was slightly less than half the price, and there was also Dungeness crab.
-Wild Alaskan salmon, Chilean sea bass, cod, and oysters were available, and everything could be shipped anywhere in the U.S. overnight via UPS.
-For our food tour, we were given a sample of smoked salmon.

 Secret Garden

 Nola led us from the Pike Place Fish Market to the Secret Garden.
-Here, seniors living in apartments at the market grow fresh produce on the rooftop.
+Here, volunteers living in apartments at the market grow fresh produce on the rooftop.
 We sipped samples of spiced tea from Marketspice while watching ferries crisscross Elliott Bay.
-The sky was a steely grey, and the temps were in the forties, so we didn't linger long before heading to our next vendor.

 Pike Place Chowder